Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 Soups are easily digestible and help defend the body against viruses during the rainy season.
 Incorporating cooked vegetables and healthy grains into savory broth makes a tasty and highly nutritious meal that can help loosen excess mucus trapped in the body.

-Bone broths are excellent and widely used in Traditional Chinese Medicine for their countless health benefits, such as boosting the immune system and providing the body with the necessary vitamins and minerals needed to fight off illness.
-Vegetarians can opt for Kombu Dashi, a nutritious Japanese vegan broth made from kelp, that can be found in premade pastes mixed with Miso, which is made from fermented soybean and rice.
+Bone broths are excellent and widely used in Traditional Chinese Medicine for their countless health benefits, such as providing the body with the necessary vitamins and minerals to fight illness.
+Vegetarians can opt for Kombu Dashi, a nutritious Japanese vegan broth made from kelp that can be found in premade pastes mixed with Miso.

 Get actionable tips to help you energize and reprioritize self-care.
 Sign up for The Wellness Return newsletter today.